 However extreme care must be taken to ensure that any highlighting or spotlighting is done peripherally and sensitively, to avoid causing difficulties for the visually impaired.

 In many situations, lighting can be fully exposed to the elements, making high IP rated luminaires essential.
-It is therefore particularly important that lighting is especially robust and requires little in the way of maintenance.
+Therefore, it is particularly important that lighting is especially robust and requires little in the way of maintenance.

 Moreover, for longevity and to minimise costs, the external finishes of luminaires should be highly resistant to degradation.

 Different standards may be referenced dependant on the precise nature of the approach to a public building.
-This includes BS EN 12464-2:2014 for general outdoor areas including car park spaces and BS 5489-1 Code of Practice for the Design of Road Lighting Part 1: Lighting of Roads and Public Amenity Areas
+For instance, BS EN 12464-2:2014 for general outdoor areas including car park spaces and BS 5489-1 Code of Practice for the Design of Road Lighting Part 1: Lighting of Roads and Public Amenity Areas

 Codes of practice will generally specify values of horizontal illuminance.
-It should be noted that light on horizontal planes is a poor predictor of the impression of brightness perceived by users of the area.
+However, it should be noted that light on horizontal planes is a poor predictor of the impression of brightness perceived by users of the area.

 PDF Lighting Guide